romantomjak/knock-knock/README.md

 ### Usage

-Running the application requires to specify a service name from the TOML file:
+Running the application requires you to specify a service name from the configuration file:

 ```sh
 $ knock-knock myservice